camicc/Hatespeech-Detection/README.md

 # How to run our project

-To reproduce our results, you can execute the `train_svm.py` script.
-Use the following command when you are located in the main repository:
+To reproduce our results,  navigate to the `src` directory and execute the following command:
 ```bash
  python train_svm.py --config-key [key]
 ```
 ## Configurations Keys

-The *--config-key* argument lets you select the model configuration to use:
+Use the  `--config-key` argument to select the model configuration:

-- t: Only MUStARD model
+- t: Only the MUStARD model.
-- s: Only Sentiment features
+- s: Only Sentiment features.
-- st: Combination of MUStARD and Sentiment features
+- st: Combination of MUStARD and Sentiment features.

-You can also specify the training and testing conditions:
+Additionally, specify the training and testing conditions:

 - i-: Speaker-independent settings (default is speaker-dependent)
-- -c: Use context features along with the utterance (default uses only the utterance)
+- -c: Use context features for the MUStARD model along with the utterance (default uses only the utterance).

+**Note:** The results presented in the paper utilize the context for the MUStARD model and its combinations (M-V & M-H).
+The context for the Sentiment features is predetermined by the chosen data paths.

 For example, using `i-st-c` would set the configuration to use both MUStARD and Sentiment features, in a speaker-independent setting, including context features.

- The configuration mappings are specified in a dictionary within the config.py file as follows:
+ The configuration mappings are specified in a dictionary within the `config.py` file as follows:
 ```javascript
 CONFIG_BY_KEY = {
     "": Config(),